ibm-cloud-docs/speech-to-text/acoustic-create.md

 {: shortdesc}

 1. [Create a custom acoustic model](#createModel-acoustic).
 You can create multiple custom models for the same or different domains or environments.
 The process is the same for any model that you create.
 However, you can specify only a single custom acoustic model at a time with a recognition request.
 1. [Add audio to the custom acoustic model](#addAudio).
-The service accepts the same audio file formats for acoustic modeling that it accepts for recognition requests.
+The service accepts the same audio file formats for acoustic modeling that it accepts for speech recognition.
 It also accepts archive files that contain multiple audio files.
 Archive files are the preferred means of adding audio resources.
 You can repeat the method to add more audio or archive files to a custom model.
 1. [Train the custom acoustic model](#trainModel-acoustic).
 Once you add audio resources to the custom model, you must train the model.
 Training prepares the custom acoustic model for use in speech recognition.
 Training can take a significant amount of time.
 The length of the training depends on the amount of audio data that the model contains.

     You can specify a helper custom language model during training of your custom acoustic model.
 A custom language model that includes transcriptions of your audio files or OOV words from the domain of your audio files can improve the quality of the custom acoustic model.
 For more information, see [Training a custom acoustic model with a custom language model](/docs/services/speech-to-text/acoustic-both.html#useBothTrain).